Abdalrazaq94/numbery-and-nany/README.md

 use VS Debugger to trace code.

 ## Features
+Create a website that sorts user-provided strings into two categories, NaNy and Numbery.
 The project is divided into many steps as user-stories is mapped to branches as follows :

 | _Step Name_ | Branch Name    |